-Can you believe it…the holidays are right around the corner!
-For many people, holiday travel simply isn’t enjoyable without their best pal.
+Can you believe that the holidays are right around the corner?
+For many people, holiday travel simply isn’t nearly as fun without their best pal.
 If this is you, take a few simple steps to make your trip safe and enjoyable.
-Just because you have a pet doesn’t mean that you can’t take him with you.
+Just because you have a pet doesn’t mean that you can’t take them with you.
 To make the most of any experience, it’s important to be prepared.
-The simple steps listed here can save you aggravation, time, money, or even headaches when traveling together.
+The simple steps listed here can save you aggravation, time, money, or even headaches when traveling with your favorite furry friend.

-The safest way for your dog to travel is in a secured crate or seat belted in the back seat.
-(Dogs in the front seat are at risk of being killed if the airbag is deployed.)
+The safest way for your dog to travel is in a secured crate or seat belted in the back seat since dogs that ride in the front seat are at risk of being killed if the airbag is deployed.
 You can even purchase a seat belt made especially for dogs.
-If your dog is not secured in the car, he could climb into your lap while you are driving, or if you stop suddenly, he could be injured.
+If your dog is not secured in the car, they could climb into your lap while you are driving, or they could even be injured if you stop suddenly.

-Although dogs love to travel with their noses hanging out the window to catch the scents on the breeze, don’t allow your pet to do this.
-All kinds of dirt and debris can come flying along and catch your dog in the eye—pieces of asphalt, bits of wood, rocks, you name it.
-A shard of glass can blind him.
-And of course, never leave your dog unattended in the car.
+Although dogs love to travel with their noses hanging out of the window to catch all the scents of the breeze, don’t allow your pet to do this.
+All kinds of dirt and debris can come flying along and catch your dog in the eye.
+Pieces of asphalt, bits of wood, rocks, and shards of glass all could potentially blind or damage your dog's eyes.

-If your dog is prone to motion sickness and you have no medication for him, try ginger snaps.
+If your dog is prone to motion sickness and you have no medication for them, try ginger snaps.
 They work amazingly well to help an upset tummy.
 If the motion sickness is due to nervousness, consider purchasing a product that contains pheromones.
-Just spray it in his crate or on the back seat to help calm him down.
+Just spray it in their crate or on the back seat to help calm your pup.

 If you need an extra calmative for your pet, you can try flower essences or some of the other natural calmatives on the market today.
-There is even a biscuit, called the Ultra-Calm® Biscuit that you can give to your dog before your departure.
+There is even a treat, called the Ultra-Calm® Soft Chews that you can give to your dog before your departure.

-The safest place for your pet is in the cabin with you, but if your dog is too big to fit under the seat in his carrier, you are usually out of luck.
-If you have no choice other than to transport your dog in the cargo hold, the ASPCA recommends that you follow the air travel guidelines provided on their website: www.aspca.org/traveltips.
+The safest place for your pet is in the cabin with you, but if your dog is too big to fit under the seat in their carrier, you are usually out of luck.
+If you have no choice other than to transport your dog in the cargo hold, the ASPCA recommends that you follow the air travel guidelines provided on their website.

 Some airlines suggest that dogs who are more than seven and a half years of age receive an extensive health screening, including kidney and liver screens, or possibly an electrocardiogram, before flying.